pakelcomedy/Send-OTP-Using-Java/README.md

 - If you encounter any errors related to missing libraries or dependencies, ensure that you have correctly added the JavaMail API library to your project's classpath.
 - Check your email provider's settings to ensure that SMTP access is enabled and configured correctly.

----

-Feel free to customize the README file further according to your project's specific requirements and environment.